TeachBooks/mirror_computational_modelling/book/structural_linear/Tutorials/Gridap_timoshenko.md

 op₂(t) = AffineFEOperator((x,y)->a(t,x,y),l,Xₕ₂,Yₕ₂)
 ```

-If we compute the solution for a range of thicknes and plot the relative beam deflection at the tip, we see that this approach also addresses the shear locking phenomena.
+If we compute the solution for a range of thicknesses and plot the relative beam deflection at the tip, we see that this approach also addresses the shear locking phenomena.

 ```julia
 v_rel₂ = Float64[]